TSA administrator says low pay is to blame and promises new compensation system soon.

 The frequent turnover among TSA screeners, known as transportation security officers, has negatively impacted the security of the aviation system, the Homeland Security Department’s inspector general found in an audit.
 Staffing shortages have lowered morale, further exacerbating attrition rates.

 TSA hired 9,600 screeners in fiscal 2017, outpacing the nearly 8,100 officers who left the agency.
-However, about one-quarter of the new hires left within the first six months of their start dates.
+However, about one-fifth of the new hires left within the first six months of their start dates, according to the IG.
+Danielle Bennett, a TSA spokeswoman, disputed that data and said internal TSA data show that figure was actually one-in-six, or 16%, of new hires.
 The agency spent $16 million to hire and train those workers, part of the $75 million it spent onboarding employees overall that year.

 The agency has failed to demonstrate opportunities for employees to move from entry-level to higher-earning positions, the IG said, a problem employees identified as the top reason for moving on from their jobs.
 TSA has failed to act on that information in part because its management does not habitually use exit survey data to make more informed decisions.
 Employees through those surveys have also complained about low pay, an issue management is working to address.